lezhangisu/ComS_572-Fall_2018-ISU/mid-term_review.md

 **False**.
 ```
-There is a simple case in which this can be proven false; the vacuum agent that cleans.
-If the agent moves but does not clean, it would not be rational.
+Built-in knowledge can give a rational agent in an unobservable environment.
+A vacuum-agent that cleans, moves, cleans moves would be rational, but one that never moves would not be.
 ```

 </p>